elreplicante/trip-sorter/README.md

 ##Approach
 * No scaffolding
 * Test first
-* No GUI, focus on application logic
+* No GUI, focus on application logic and data entry format

 I had no time for make sorting work.
 I found my gap for this kind of algorithms in Ruby because I usually worked with Java and C++ and tried to use Ruby's Enumerator methods.